twisted/pydoctor/README.rst

 * Fix a bug in the MRO computing code that would result in an incorrect
   ``Cannot compute linearization of the class inheritance hierarchy`` message for valid types extending ``typing.Generic`` as well as other generic classes.
+* Fix bug that would result in duplicated "Cannot find link target" warnings when the types under an docstring *Attributes* section failed to resolved.

 pydoctor 24.11.2
 ^^^^^^^^^^^^^^^^